-[Carrying one another’s burdens]
+[Carry one another’s burdens]

 Unfortunately, I keep listening to lies, and I keep pulling back with what feels like every good reason and well meaning intention: ‘I’m not in the right state of mind.
 I’ll be a wet blanket.
 I’ll only be a burden.’
 Yet Scripture tells us to carry one another’s burdens.
-So why do I feel like everything has to be going just swimmingly, and that I have to be everyone’s personal ray of sunshine?
+So why am I convinced that everything has to be going just swimmingly, and that I have to be everyone’s personal ray of sunshine?

 “Carry each other’s burdens, and in this way you will fulfill the law of Christ.” —Galatians 6:2

 “Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.
 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.” —Philippians 2:1-4